swiss-ssi-group/swiyu-idp-aspire-aspnetcore/README.md

 ## Architecture overview

 A Duende identity server is used as an OpenID Connect server for web applications.
 When the user authenticates, the Swiss E-ID can be used to authenticate.
 The applications are implemented using Aspire, ASP.NET Core and the Swiss public beta generic containers.
 The containers implement the OpenID verifiable credential standards and provide a simple API to integrate applications.
-Using Swiyu is simple, but not a good way of doing authentication as it is not phishing resitant.
+Using swiyu is simple, but not a good way of doing authentication as it is not phishing resistant.

 ![Architecture](https://github.com/swiss-ssi-group/swiyu-idp-aspire-aspnetcore/blob/main/images/overview.drawio.png)